Ashleshk/Programming-Codes/Python/Neural network From Scratch/README.md

 ## More

-You may also be interested in [a Convolutional Neural Network (CNN) implemented from scratch in Python]
+You may also be interested in [a Convolutional Neural Network (CNN) implemented from scratch in Python](https://github.com/Ashleshk/Programming-Codes/tree/master/Python/cnn-from-scratch-master),